simondhalliday/simondhalliday.github.io/aboutme.md

 ---

 My name is Simon D. Halliday.
-- I am an associate professor of Economics Education in the School of Economics at the University of Bristol, UK.
-You can contact me at [simon.halliday@bristol.ac.uk](mailto:simon.halliday@bristol.ac.uk).
+- I am an [associate research professor](https://snfagora.jhu.edu/person/simon-halliday/) and associate director in the [Center for Economy and Society](https://snfagora.jhu.edu/project/center-for-economy-and-society/) and Johns Hopkins University.
+You can contact me at [simon.halliday@jhu.edu](mailto:simon.halliday@jhu.edu).
 You can find my cv [here](../more/halliday_cv.pdf).
-- I was previously an assistant professor of economics at Smith College, MA, USA; a lecturer at Royal Holloway, University of London, and lecturer at the University of Cape Town.
+- I was previously an associate professor of Economics Education in the School of Economics at the University of Bristol, UK; an assistant professor of economics at Smith College, MA, USA; a lecturer at Royal Holloway, University of London, and lecturer at the University of Cape Town.
-- I teach intermediate microeconomics, behavioral economics, development economics, the political economy of African development, introductory statistics and econometrics, and introductory microeconomics.
+- I teach courses like People, Power, and Power: The Economics of the Workplace; Conflict, Coordination, and Competition: Microeconomics and Political Economy, intermediate microeconomics, behavioral economics, development economics, the political economy of African development, introductory statistics and econometrics, and introductory microeconomics.
 - I do research in behavioral and experimental economics, with a focus on social preferences (reciprocity and social norms) and institutions (ratings, punishment, communication).
 - I also conduct work in applied microeconomics and data science in economcs, such as a recent paper applyng machine learning to a corpus of economics texts.
 - I also have a strong interest in research in economics education, particularly with respect to data literacy, data analysis, R and more.